Fl0W97/ci-c5-housing-market-prices/TESTING.md

 | Error widget dashboard columns drop |---|---|---| wrong variables in test/train |---|
 | Error widget dashboard overallqual |---|---|---| Due to a typo the widget name couldn't be found | name is corrected |

+Log transformation to 'GrLivArea', but not to 'SalePrice'.

+If the model was trained to predict raw SalePrice, but one of the main predictor variables (GrLivArea) was log-transformed, the relationship might not be linear anymore — making it hard for your model to learn properly.

+Options:

+* Also log-transform SalePrice in training and inverse-transform it after prediction,
+* OR Don’t transform GrLivArea unless you're transforming SalePrice too.

+This mismatch may cause your model to underfit or mispredict higher-end values.

 ## Validator Testing
 Validator testing has been done on: